clj-kondo/clj-kondo/analysis/README.md

 - `:arglists`: when truthy return `:arglists` on `:var-definitions`
 - `:protocol-impls`: when truthy return `:protocol-impls` described below
 - `:symbols`: when truthy, return `:symbols` described below
+- `:java-class-definitions`: when truthy, return `:java-class-definitions` as described below.
+- `:java-class-usages`: when truthy, return `:java-class-usages` as described below.
+- `:java-member-definitions`: when truthy, return `:java-member-definitions` as described below.
+- `:instance-invocations`: when truthy, return `:instance-invocations` as described below.

 ### Metadata